Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Exploring fitted models by interactively taking 2-D and 3-D sections in data space.

-scdensity — by Mark A. Wolters, 10 months ago
+scdensity — by Mark A. Wolters, a year ago

 Shape-Constrained Kernel Density Estimation